 Package Your Project

-Please package your project for Windows only.
-The folder structure of the zip file should look as follows:
+The folder structure of the zip file should similar to this:

 Now that your project is configured and packaged you’re ready to: